Mission 17 · Stage 2

 1

-Wait for press
+Wait for a press

 if (digitalRead(BUTTON_PIN) == LOW)